lyriano/openaudio/README.md

 If Windows blocks this test driver, disable **Secure Boot** in the computer's **BIOS/UEFI settings**, save the change, and restart Windows.
-Turn Secure Boot on again after removing the beta driver.
+Turn Secure Boot on again after removing the test driver.

 After installation, do **not** reinstall or run Test Mode again on every boot.
 Open **OpenAudio Bridge** from the Start menu or desktop shortcut, then select